 This intersection of WAN and SASE calls for DEM and, by extension, DPI.
 Traffic traversing these points is basically application traffic from enterprise, cloud and SaaS applications accessed by thousands of external endpoints, namely employees working remotely.
 STM instituted along these gateways combined with data from DPI enables visibility into the performance of not just domains inside the perimeter, but also domains outside the perimeter, including third-party devices and networks such as ISP networks.
 It enables end-user experience for all enterprise users, internal and external, to be included on the enterprise monitoring dashboards.
 Deploying DPI for SASE not only simplifies the deployment of DEM, it also provides a more accurate representation of the experience of external users accessing today’s enterprise networks.

 As users shift in and out of existing network perimeters, and as new end devices, connections and gateways are added to the ecosystem, old architectures become obsolete, giving way to networks that are more complex, yet more agile and responsive.
 Against this background, what remains unchanged are the user application goals.
 Users want fast and seamless access to any application they need, with productivity hinging on how well these applications are delivered, regardless of whether they are corporate, cloud or SaaS applications.
-As such, DEM will increasingly enter the focus of all enterprises. which means the need for traffic visibility provided by advanced DPI engines such as R&S®PACE 2 will continue to rise.
+As such, digital experience monitoring will increasingly enter the focus of all enterprises. which means the need for network traffic visibility provided by advanced DPI software such as R&S®PACE 2 will continue to rise.
 DEM vendors well supported with these technologies, of course, stand to gain the most.